How to develop a B2B thought leadership strategy

 What is the difference between a thought leader and a social media influencer?

-The main difference between a thought leader and a social media influencer lies in their perceived ‘celebrity’.
+One difference between a thought leader and a social media influencer lies in their perceived ‘celebrity’.
 Thought leaders tend to be in the B2B domain where the sums of money involved, and duration of the buying cycle require careful governance and enduring relationships.
 A thought leader may be paid a salary or a speaker fee, but they cannot be a thought leader without thoroughly knowing their subject matter and having an authentic message.
 Thought leaders will be active on social media, but generally they need ‘long form’ engagement platforms because their subject matter requires it.

 Can one insightful article be thought leadership?